 The Board has approved the policy on materiality of related party transactions and on dealing with related parties including clear threshold limits duly approved by the Board of Directors of the Company and such policy is reviewed by the Board of Directors once in every three years and updated accordingly.
-The Policy is posted on the Company's website at www.oswalgreens.com.
-None of the transactions with any of the related parties were in conflict with the interest of the Company.
+The Policy is posted on the Company's website at https://oswalgreens.com/FAQ_REPORT_IMG_DIRannouncement_report_document_71187537.pdf.
+None of the transactions with any of the related parties conflicted with the interest of the Company.